 He is a personal soul-winner and has trained several churches in personal evangelism.
 He has a burning passion to see lost people saved and to see the local church revived.
 While it is evident that Sam has the call and gift of an evangelist, because of his years of experience as a pastor, he is especially sensitive to the needs of each church he goes to and is an encouragement to the pastor.

-He and his wife Annette, have three grown children, one son and two daughters and they have five grandchildren.
+He and his wife Annette, have three grown children, one son and two daughters and they have eight grandchildren.

 They make their home in Bentonville, Arkansas, and are members at Immanuel Baptist Church in Rogers, Ar. with Dr. Tom Hatley, Pastor, where Sam serves as the Staff Evangelist.